 A maximum of 30 people may attend the short course, so be sure to register as soon as possible!

 Please join us for our 23rd annual meeting!
 Sessions will include:

 - Emerging Contaminants

 - Sustainability/Toxics Use Reduction

-We also will have a panel session on “How to become better science communicators to influence policy”, which is particularly timely and most important in this new administration.
+We also have a special panel session on “How to become better science communicators to influence policy”.
+On Thursday night, we will have a poster social and banquet!

 For information on accommodations, please go here.